codemodus/sigmon/README.md

 ### Windows Compatibility

 sigmon will run on Windows systems without error.
-In order for this to be, notifications of USR1 and USR2 signals are detented as they are not supported whatsoever in Windows.
+In order for this to be, notifications of USR1 and USR2 signals are not wired up as they are not supported whatsoever in Windows.
 All tests work on \*nix systems, but are not run on Windows.
 It is up to the user to assess whether their application is receiving INT, TERM, and, HUP signals properly along with what that may mean for the design of the affected system.

 ## Documentation